Deribit AWS Endpoint Service instruction

 We recommend creating the VPC Endpoint in both AZ’s and recommend your application is also available in both AZ’s.

-You can create and attach a Security Group to the VPC Endpoint for security purposes, and add Tags according to your company policies.
+Create and attach a Security Group to the VPC Endpoint for security purposes, and add Tags according to your company policies.
 If you do not define a Security Group, the Default Security Group will be associated:

 Make sure the associated Security Group has Inbound Rules allowing traffic from your VPC to access the Endpoint.
 To edit go to the ‘Inbound Rules’ tab, click ‘Edit Inbound Rules’.
 Click ‘Add rule’ and define which traffic is allowed to access the Deribit backend.
 For example in this case my entire VPC with CIDR range 10.0.0.0/16 over destination port 8020: